menu

 Step 3: Complete the Task with Calm

 After observing the resistance, act.
 Do the thing you committed to do.
-Step into the cold water, get out of bed, or exercise regularly even when you don’t feel like it.
+Step into the cold water, get out of bed, or exercise even when you don’t feel like it.
 Do it without drama, complaining, or hesitation.

 Step 4: Gradually Increase the Challenge